cqframework/cds4cpm/input/pagecontent/index.md

 ### Introduction

-The purpose of this implementation guide is to provide clinical decision support, documentation and guidance for chronic pain management use cases.
+This implementation guide provides resources and discussion in support of clinical decision support use cases for chronic pain management.

 ### Scope